 Loon Mountain Resort

-As the New England chapter of Disabled Sports USA, we provide year-round recreation activities to people with disabilities.
-In winter, our highly-trained coaches guide guests ages four and older in the snowsport of their choice.
-Whether you're a beginner or expert interested in skiing, snowboarding, snowshoeing, cross-country skiing, or biathlon, we have the coach for you!
+New England Disabled Sports at Loon Mountain provides year-round recreation activities to people with disabilities.
+In winter, their highly-trained coaches guide guests ages four and older in the snowsport of their choice.
+Whether you're a beginner or expert interested in skiing, snowboarding, snowshoeing, cross-country skiing, or biathlon, they have the coach for you!

 McIntyre Ski Area